home-assistant/home-assistant.io/source/_integrations/date.markdown

 The Date integration is built for the controlling and monitoring of dates on devices.

-Date entities cannot be implemented manually, but can be provided by other integrations.
+Date entities cannot be created manually, but can be provided by other integrations.
 If you are looking for a way to create a similar entity, please take a look at the [Date/Time helper](/integrations/input_datetime).

 ## Services